-At Shanghai Pudong International Airport, the temperature typically varies from 34°F to 88°F over the course of the year, and is rarely below 26°F or above 95°F.
+At Shanghai Pudong International Airport, the summers are warm, oppressive, wet, and mostly cloudy; the winters are chilly and partly cloudy; and it is windy year round.
+Over the course of the year, the temperature typically varies from 34°F to 88°F and is rarely below 26°F or above 95°F.

 The hot season lasts for 3.0 months, from June 17 to September 17, with an average daily high temperature above 80°F. The hottest day of the year is July 28, with an average high of 88°F and low of 78°F.

 The cool season lasts for 3.3 months, from December 6 to March 16, with an average daily high temperature below 54°F. The coldest day of the year is January 20, with an average low of 34°F and high of 45°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 At Shanghai Pudong International Airport, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year at Shanghai Pudong International Airport begins around September 1 and lasts for 6.5 months, ending around March 17.
 On December 13, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 72% of the time, and overcast or mostly cloudy 28% of the time.